 The Engine Guardian System monitors the critical sensors on the engine for any early indications of problems.
-The system will respond to a problem by emitting a continuous beep and/or reducing engine power in order to provide engine protection.
+The system will respond to a problem by reducing engine power to provide engine protection, if necessary.
+Refer to Overspeed Rev Limit for instructions on resetting the Guardian system.